Encouraging Employees to Become Brand Advocates

 How does an organization begin to encourage employee participation in social media sharing?
 The first step is to communicate with them.
 It shouldn’t be a mandate.
 People rarely like mandates.
 What it should be is voluntary but rewarded.
 Companies can set up contests for the most “likes” and “shares” for any single corporate post.
 They could pit departments against each other or have each employee in it for themselves.

 Every time there is a new shareable detail, a new contest can begin.
-Another option would be to send employees the information across their devices and then see who can get most creative with their social media post using that information.
+Another option would be to send employees the information across their devices and then see who can get the most creative with their social media post using that information.
 In essence, each employee becomes the marketer, the advertiser.
 This is a fun way to encourage creativity and innovation.

 Employees at the very least should understand how they are valued both internally as employees and externally as brand advocates.
 Companies must make continual efforts to improve workplace culture and drive employee engagement through ongoing programs.
 Your employees are going to share things about your company so you need to be proactive by providing them the right information to share.